 Through the City of Gainesville's franchise agreement with Cox Communications, the MTPO conducts live broadcasts of all of its meetings.
 These cable television broadcasts also include live telephone call-in capability.
 Citizens are encouraged, through the on-screen marque, to call with questions or comments regarding the meeting's agenda items or MTPO discussion.
+The MTPO Chair will announce at each televised meeting the citizens may call into the meeting to speak on particular agenda items.
 MTPO staff forwards comments, during the citizen comment section of the meeting, directly to MTPO members and those in attendance.
 These broadcasts are also replayed, within the following week, both on the local public access channel and the rural television stations.